It was 1977, and Hinda Miller, Lisa Lindahl and Polly Smith were doubled over with raucous laughter. They say their very clothing was in jeopardy.

 “When I’m in the gym,” Smith says, “and these women are strutting around in it and I’m like, laughing to myself.”

-The exhibition “Picturing Women Inventors,” sponsored by the Lemelson Center, is scheduled to go on view May 22, 2020 at the Smithsonian’s National Museum of American History in Washington, D.C.
-Currently, to support the effort to contain the spread of COVID-19, all Smithsonian museums in Washington, D.C. and in New York City, as well as the National Zoo, are temporarily closed.
-Check listings for updates.
+The exhibition “Picturing Women Inventors,” sponsored by the Lemelson Center, on view indefinitely at the Smithsonian’s National Museum of American History in Washington, D.C.